JJ/hoborg/text/text.md

 into the circus, no mechanical men in the previous generation, no way.
 So, despite have been for years in circus life he was still considered a gaucho.
-He didn't do it himself, so he joined us reluctanctly and when there was pussy to be smelled.
+He didn't do it himself, so he joined us reluctantly and when there was pussy to be smelled.

 That didn't allow him to focus too much on the information I wanted from him.
 Which was all for the better, People would have suspected if